 If you go to the website of our book thisisservicedesigndoing.com, you click on ‘methods’ you’ll find more than 53 method descriptions on how to do it step by step, and you will find the idea portfolio among them.

 The idea portfolio is very simple.
-Based on all the ideas that you have, you map them on the one dimension: how big is the impact on customer experienc?
-Of course at the beginning that is really a gut feeling, but then the other dimension is: how feasible is it?
+Based on all the ideas that you have, you map them on the one dimension: how big is the impact on customer experience?
+At the beginning that is really a gut feeling, but then the other dimension is: how feasible is it?
 How long does it take to develop this?
-How much actually do you need to invest?
+How much do you need to invest?
 How much money does it cost?
 How much time?
 How many people are needed?

 If you map those dimensions against each other you will see that a few of your ideas are quick wins: they are easy to do, but actually have a big impact.
-A few of them are long term goals, they are hard to do but they have a big impact as well.
-A few of them are hard or easy to do, but those don’t have that much impact.
+A few of them are long term goals, they are hard to achieve, but they have a big impact.
+A few of them are hard or easy, but those don’t have that much impact.
 Don’t neglect them, but rather look for infrastructure projects in there, or dependencies between the different ideas.
 Sometimes, if you tackle one of those ideas, it shifts many other ideas on the feasibility scale!
 I recommend to use an idea portfolio and then pick a few of the ideas – not just one, but a few – and move them to prototyping.

 That’s a good question!
 It actually has a philosophic component in there.
 My colleague Adam Lawrence likes to refer to two different kinds of people: there are lumpers and there are splitters.
 Lumpers are folks who look for similarities within different concepts, and splitters look for differences.
 Very often when I hear about service design and agile, people only talk about the differences, but for me they really fit perfectly together.